bitovi/academy/src/graphql/2-adding-mongodb/adding-mongodb.md

 ## Setting up MongoDB in the cloud

-Rather than host a local instance of MongoDB, we can instead use **MongoDB Atlas** and leverage their free-tier option in order to setup a MongoDB instance.
+Rather than host a local instance of MongoDB, we can instead use **MongoDB Atlas** and leverage their free-tier option in order to set up a MongoDB instance.
 I would recommend to follow the first 5 minutes of the video to get your account and your [cluster setup](https://www.youtube.com/watch?v=xrc7dIO_tXk&ab_channel=MongoDB).
 After this video I would suggest to keep your connection uri so that we can begin to use it in our project.

 ### Dependencies